1233112 Charles Leigh 1867-1950

 Margaret née Press

 Margaret was born on 18 December 1873 in Clifton, Bristol, the elder daughter of John Latham Press (and his wife, Sarah Amelia nee Taylor), of Reymerston Hall, Norfolk and The Avenue, Clifton.
-The youngest daughter (of five), Dorothy Press, married Charles Leigh's cousin Ernest Clay.
+Margaret was the penultimate child, the sixth of seven (or fourth of five?) daughters (and possibly twin sons).
+The youngest daughter, Dorothy Press, married Charles Leigh's cousin Ernest Clay.

 Margaret died at the age of 78, two years after her husband, on 31 July 1952 at Wyndcliff, Chepstow, and was buried at St Arvans.